 Even in winter you can do some fishing in Lewistown.
 Popular spots for ice fishing are Acley Lake Carter’s Pond, both places where you might catch a large trout.

 You can also check out ice fishing at Hanson Creek Dam and East Fork Dam if visiting Lewistown in winter.

 Snowmobiling Near Lewistown

-Another fun winter activity to do in Lewistown is snowmobiling.
+Another fun Montana winter activity you can do in Lewistown is snowmobiling.
 The countryside and mountain climate around Lewistown combine to make epic snowmobiling conditions.

 A great place to go snowmobiling near Lewistown is Judith Gap, located a short drive southwest of Lewistown.